 Poland - Inflation

-Inflation at over six-year high in June
+Inflation stuck at near seven-year high in August

 FocusEconomics Consensus Forecast panelists expect inflation to average 2.1% in 2019, which is down 0.2 percentage points from last month’s projection.
 For 2020, the panel sees inflation averaging 2.5%.